GeethSheheran/Tourithm/ruizarch/src/data/services/service-9.md

   - layout: 1
     title: Description
     content:
       <p>We offer professionally captured, licensed photo and video content tailored for the tourism industry.
-Through our creative collaboration with Ibex Films, we deliver stunning visuals that showcase destinations, accommodations, experiences, and culture in their best light.
+We deliver stunning visuals that showcase destinations, accommodations, experiences, and culture in their best light.
 Our curated media libraries include high-resolution images and cinematic footage that are ready to be used across websites, social media, ads, and brochures.
 These assets are crafted to evoke emotion, inspire travel, and align with your brand story—ensuring you stand out in a competitive market while remaining legally protected and visually consistent.</p>
     divider: true

   - layout: 2